 Oracle offers free access for 1 month to use all cloud services.
 However, you need to put $300 in credits, and there will be some functional limitations in the service.

-Log into the OCI Cloud
+Log into the Oracle Cloud Infrastructure

 After the successful account registration with Oracle Cloud, you’ll get one more email message with a confirmation.